rbbbj/DownPickerSwift/README.md

 pod 'DownPickerSwift'
 ```

+## Acknowledgements

+DownPickerSwift is Swift port (not complete) of Darkseal/DownPicker.

 ## Author

-rbbbj, robertasbaronas@hotmail.com
+Robert, robertasbaronas@hotmail.com

 ## License

-DownPickerSwift is available under the MIT license.
+DownPicker is available under the MIT license.
 See the LICENSE file for more info.